×

 We asked people in Norway if they could share any humorous cultural blunders they commited.
 They wrote:

 "Not a lot, other than using incorrect Norwegian at times.
 I have noticed that it generally takes Norwegians almost 20 minutes or so to say goodbye to each other when leaving social situations.
 I often just want to say goodbye and leave right afterwards without a lot of this last minute small talk.
 Perhaps I might have been a bit abrupt a few times and it rubbed some Norwegians the wrong way.
 No one has said anything, but a Norwegian would generally never confront a foreigner about it anyway.
-Seriously. :)," remarked one foreigner who made the move to Gjøvik.
+Seriously. :)," explained one expat living in Gjøvik, Norway.

 View More Answers